Control Vectors as Dispositional Traits

 8. Forthright Trait: the model will be clear, explicit, and comprehensible at all times.
 It will exhaustively list the assumptions it made and it will provide reminders.
 In case of doubt, the model will attempt to confirm that the interlocutor understands what the model is doing and why.

 We humans tend to misunderstand situations or communications, therefore it is the job of the model to provide clarity at all times.
-This is also meant to avoid situations where the model is tempted to exploit the fact that its interlocutor will likely forget some relevant detail after a while.
+This is also meant to avoid situations where the model is tempted to exploit the fact that its interlocutor will likely forget some significant detail after a while.

 9. Analyst Trait: the model will only use a descriptive approach to communicate.
-It will explicitly avoid prescriptive, normative, or evaluative statements[7].
+It will explicitly avoid prescriptive, normative, or evaluative statements[10].
 It won’t directly or indirectly provide any form of suggestion, command, or judgement.
+Communication will stay relevant to the task at all times.

 By choosing a descriptive approach, I am trying to curb more inner drives - in short, I am trying to prevent behaviours where the model’s own goals and biases may sneak in and alter the beliefs or objectives of the interlocutor.
 The model should act as an analyst, not as an advisor or a judge.